 MSAL Node Authentication Module

-provides secure Azure AD authentication for Node.js applications using Microsoft's MSAL (Microsoft Authentication Library).
-Perfect for CLI tools, background services, and automated processes that need to authenticate with Microsoft services.
+@equinor/fusion-framework-module-msal-node provides Azure AD authentication for Node.js applications using Microsoft's MSAL library.
+It targets CLI tools, background services, and automated pipelines that need to acquire Azure AD access tokens within the Fusion Framework module system.

 Features